The top 10 keys to rolling out Salesforce Lightning in your sales organization.

 The decision to switch to Lightning is not to be taken lightly.
 Making the leap means committing vast amounts of time, resources, and attention to upgrading your revenue sector's most pivotal software.
 To help give you a lay of the land, our team has curated a 10 item checklist we recommend following when considering, planning and executing a Lightning rollout.

-Salesforce Lightning Rollout Checklist
+Salesforce Lightning Adoption Checklist

 We just made the switch to Lightning here at Ambition - and we can attest to the new UI's jarring impact, especially for longtime Salesforce users most accustomed to the classic interface.

-Lightning Checklist #1.
+Salesforce Lightning Checklist #1.
 Map Out Near-Term Revenue Strategy.

 Before you go down the rabbit hole - you must decide where to focus your attention based on internal need, rollout timeline, and scope of functionality.